-Now in his mid-thirties, he has established a life where his artistic aspirations can coexist with a meaningful career in web design.
 “Some of the reasons I make music have simplified,” Worden says.
 “I don’t have a lot of the same pressures of worrying about, you know, ‘How is this going to be received?
 Is this going to be successful or not?
 What is this going to do for my music career?’
 It’s more doing it for myself—discovering truths, figuring things out about life through music.”

 That makes this year’s releases worthy successors to Into Fog, whose 12 tracks evoked special moments in Worden’s life.
 The new songs continue in this vein.
 “It came naturally to use them as a means of looking back at things in my life.
 And thinking about what it means to live and die.
 Very meditative process.”

 You don’t need to know Worden’s whole history to connect with his songs, though.
 “The lyrics of the songs, I think those are fairly ambiguous,” he observes.
 “I think they could mean different things to different people.”